MicrosoftDocs/architecture-center/docs/best-practices/retry-service-specific.md

 ### Retry mechanism
 The StackExchange.Redis client uses a connection manager class that is configured through a set of options, incuding:

 - **ConnectRetry**.
-Specifies the number of times a failed connection to the cache will be retried
+The number of times a failed connection to the cache will be retried
 - **ReconnectRetryPolicy**.
-Specifies the retrystrategy to use.
+The retry strategy to use.
 - **ConnectTimeout**.
-Specifies the maximum waiting time in milliseconds.
+The maximum waiting time in milliseconds.

 ### Policy configuration
 Retry policies are configured programmatically by setting the options for the client before connecting to the cache.
 This can be done by creating an instance of the **ConfigurationOptions** class, populating its properties, and passing it to the **Connect** method.